 Because of its geographical location, Gozo served as a spot of respite to many who wandered the Mediterranean.
 Some of these stayed and conquered, introducing to the island their own customs and traditions.
 Today’s Gozo is made up of an eclectic mix of architecture, reflective of its history.

-The island is home to the Ggantija Temples, a UNESCO World Heritage Site, and the oldest freestanding temples in the world.
-The Citadel, a landmark framed in Barts and The London’s campus’ windows, is an ancient fortified city in the heart of Victoria.
+The island is home to the Ġgantija Temples, a UNESCO World Heritage Site, and the oldest freestanding temples in the world.
+The Citadel, a landmark framed in the campus windows, is an ancient fortified city in the heart of Victoria.
 These, together with fascinating museums and geologic wonders, make for some great exploring.

 Plenty of locals are night owls too, especially on long summer days.
 Dinner time is usually around 8 or 9pm, which leaves restaurants busy until late at night.
 The many bars that dot the island remain open until the early hours of the morning.

 There’s no denying – the islanders love a good celebration, and this is reflected in the events organised on a weekly basis.
 From the new year celebrations in the capital, to the one-of-a-kind revelry of Carnival, the sombre processions of Good Friday, the joy of Easter, and the fireworks, band marches and decorations of summer weekly feasts, there’s always something going on.